cdluminate/my-overlay/usage.md

 BLAS/LAPACK Runtime Switch: Developer Guide
 ===========================================

-## BLAS/LAPACK package Maintainers
+## BLAS/LAPACK Providers

+It must be pointed out that for any BLAS/LAPACK implementation, providing extra shared object with proper SONAMEs is necessary.
+For example, we cannot use `libopenblas.so.0 (SONAME=libopenblas.so.0)` as the BLAS/CBLAS provider by simply symlinking it into `libblas.so{,.3}` and `libcblas.so{,.3}` because any program to be linked against BLAS (`-lblas`) or CBLAS (`-lcblas`) will be eventually linked against `libopenblas.so.0` (you can verify this with `readelf -d foobar`), which will clearly break the runtime switching mechanism.
+The current solution is to patch upstream build systems and build customized shared objects with proper SONAMEs.

+To package a BLAS/LAPACK provider with the runtime switching feature enabled, the maintainer should pay attention to the following points:

-0. Provide extra shared objects in a private library directory, e.g.
+1. Patch upstream build systems and provide extra shared objects in a private library directory.
+Specifially, a new BLAS/CBLAS implementation, say "myblas", should install 4 files to the `/usr/lib64/blas/<myblas>/` directory:
-`/usr/lib64/blas/<foobar>/lib{,c}blas.so{,.3}`,
-`/usr/lib64/lapack/<foobar>/liblapack.so{,.3}`.
-These private libraries must have matching file names and SONAMEs.
-(Not mandatory for special cases such as MKL)
+(1) `libblas.so.3` (ELF shared object, providing the fortran BLAS ABI, SONAME=`libblas.so.3`); (2) `libblas.so` (symlink pointing to `libblas.so.3`);
+(3) `libcblas.so.3` (ELF shared object, providing the C BLAS ABI, SONAME=`libcblas.so.3`); (4) `libcblas.so` (symlink pointing to
+`libcblas.so.3`).
+Similarly, a new LAPACK implementation, say "mylapack" should install 2 files to the `/usr/lib64/blas/<mylapack>` directory: (1) `liblapack.so.3` (ELF shared object, providing the fortran LAPACK ABI, SONAME=`liblapack.so.3`); (2) `liblapack.so` (symlink pointing to `liblapack.so`).

-1. Register an alternative with `eselect blas add ...` during postinst.
+2. Register an alternative with `eselect blas add ...` during postinst.

-2. Remove an alternative with `eselect blas validate` during postrm.
+3. Remove an alternative with `eselect blas validate` during postrm.

+4. Guard the code associated with all the above points with the `eselect-ldso` USE flag.

-Examples: ebuild files for `sci-libs/lapack`, `sci-libs/blis`, `sci-libs/openblas`.
+For real example please see ebuild files for `>=sci-libs/lapack-3.8.0`, `>=sci-libs/blis-0.5.2`, `>=sci-libs/openblas-0.3.5`.

-## BLAS/LAPACK Reverse Dependency Maintainers
+## BLAS/LAPACK Reverse Dependencies

-If your package needs to be linked against the reference (aka. netlib) BLAS and LAPACK, please add corresponding virtual packages in the dependency, i.e.
+If a package needs to be linked against the reference (aka. netlib) BLAS and LAPACK, it should declare virtual packages dependency, i.e.
-`virtual/{blas,cblas,lapack,lapacke}`.
-Any package to be linked against these virtual packages must assume a standard (reference) API and ABI.
-Otherwise, please write a specific implementation in the dependency list, e.g. `sci-libs/blis`, and link the ELF files against e.g. `-lblis`.
+`virtual/{blas,cblas,lapack,lapacke}` instead of a specific implementation.
+In this case the package must assume a standard (reference) API and ABI from the virtual package.
+Otherwise, please write a specific implementation in the dependency list and avoid linking against `-l{,c}blas` or `-llapack`.

 Implementation Details
 ======================